jkaewprateep/lessonfrom_Applied_Text_Mining_in_Python/README.md

 ## 🦤💬 Attention networks we can use to find attenuation of words near the similarity.
 🐑💬 ⁉️ It had the reflection side ⁉️ 🦤💬 Yes that is because we can use both reversed and uniword.  </br>
+🐯💬 IF one word you can phase. </br>

 <p align="center" width="100%">
     <img width="50%" src="https://github.com/jkaewprateep/lessonfrom_Applied_Text_Mining_in_Python/blob/main/06.png">